Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Introduction

-Under the online decision-making settings including bandit algorithms and reinforcement learning, a few existing works focused on statistical inference of the model parameters or uncertainty quantification of value functions. \cite{deshpande2018accurate,chen2021a,chen2021b,zhan2021off, zhang2021statistical,zhang2022statistical} studied statistical inference for linear models, $M$-estimation, and the non-Markovian environment with data collected via a bandit algorithm, respectively. \cite{thomas2015high} proposed high-confidence off-policy evaluation based on Bernstein inequality. \cite{hanna2017bootstrapping} presented two bootstrap methods to compute confidence bounds for off-policy value estimates. \cite{dai2020coindice,feng2021non} construct confidence intervals for value functions based on optimization formulations, and \cite{jiang2020minimax} derived a minimax value interval, both with i.i.d. sample. \cite{ shi2020statistical} developed online inference procedures for high-dimensional problems. \cite{shi2021statistical} proposed inference procedures for Q functions in RL via sieve approximations. \cite{hao2021bootstrapping} studied multiplier bootstrap algorithms to offer uncertainty quantification for exploration in fitted Q-evaluation. \cite{syrgkanis_zhan.2023arXiv} studied a re-weighted Z-estimator on episodic RL data and conducted inference on the structural parameter.
+Under the online decision-making settings including bandit algorithms and reinforcement learning, a few existing works focused on statistical inference of the model parameters or uncertainty quantification of value functions. \cite{deshpande2018accurate,hadad2021confidence,zhang2021statistical,zhang2022statistical} studied statistical inference with adaptively sampled data. \cite{zhan2021off,chen2021a,chen2021b, dimakopoulou2021online,chen2022online,han2022online} proposed online inference procedures for bandit algorithms particularly. \cite{shen2024doubly} studied optimal policy evaluation and constructed valid confidence intervals for the value of the optimal policy.
+For reinforcement learning algorithms, \cite{thomas2015high} proposed high-confidence off-policy evaluation based on Bernstein inequality. \cite{hanna2017bootstrapping} presented two bootstrap methods to compute confidence bounds for off-policy value estimates. \cite{dai2020coindice,feng2021non} construct confidence intervals for value functions based on optimization formulations, and \cite{jiang2020minimax} derived a minimax value interval, both with i.i.d. sample. \cite{shi2021statistical} proposed inference procedures for Q functions in RL via sieve approximations. \cite{hao2021bootstrapping} studied multiplier bootstrap algorithms to offer uncertainty quantification for exploration in fitted Q-evaluation. \cite{syrgkanis_zhan.2023arXiv} studied a re-weighted Z-estimator on episodic RL data and conducted inference on the structural parameter.